yatchenkods/agile-poker/JIRA_SETUP.md

 1. Start the application
 2. Go to "New Session" dialog
 3. Check the "Import issues from Jira sprint" checkbox
+4. Click "Test" button to verify connection
-4. Enter your Project Key (e.g., "PROJ")
+5. If successful, enter your Project Key (e.g., "PROJ")
-5. Enter your Sprint Name (e.g., "Sprint 1")
+6. Enter your Sprint Name (e.g., "Sprint 1")
-6. Click "Import Issues"
+7. Click "Import Issues"

 If configured correctly, you should see a list of issues from your sprint.